|TITLE||Methodology and Research Methods in Humanitarian Studies|

 |LEVEL||05 - Postgraduate Modular Diploma or Degree Course|

-- To increase students' critical and analytical skills and their understanding of how epistemology and methodological choices affect research outcomes.
+- To increase students' critical and analytical skills and their understanding of how methodological choices affect research outcomes;

 - To increase students' understanding of the weaknesses and strengths of different methods and as a result also of the methods used in existing pieces of research and evaluations of humanitarian action.

 By the end of the course, students are expected to have gained knowledge on general research design as well as the most widely-used methods of research in the field of International Relations and particularly Humanitarian Action.

 These include comparative case studies, ethnographic research, surveys, participatory rural appraisals, focus groups, interview techniques, and mixed methods approaches.
 Students are also expected to be able to critically assess underlying assumptions and understandings underpinning research and analysis on humanitarian action, identify and justify research methods that are ethically appropriate for scientific research in the humanitarian field, implement research methods for humanitarian research and reflect on the use of a method or methods and their limitations and the knowledge gained thereof in terms of ethical aspects and the researcher's position.

 - Collier, Hidalgo and Maciuceanu, 2006.
 Essentially contested concepts – debates and applications.
 Journal of Political Ideologies, 11(3), 211-46.

 - Stefan Gotze (n.d.): How to identify a research questionFile.